phamcongthuy/challenge/_live/50-50-leadership.markdown

   - Resilient communities
   - Prevalence of adverse childhood experiences
   - Homelessness
+project_proposal_best_place: >-
-project_proposal_best_place: "When girls are emancipated from the foster care system, they often have no support system and have few, if any resources to navigate life as an independent adult.
+  When girls are emancipated from the foster care system, they often have no support system and have few, if any resources to navigate life as an independent adult.
 Statistics show that as many as a third of them will have at least some periods of homelessness over the ensuing years.
 During those years violence is common.
-They are often the victim of intimate partner violence, and they decry homeless shelters because of the violence reported both in the shelters and in the surrounding area.\nThrough the Fostering Safe Communities program we will\n•\tTransform the experience of young women coming out of the foster care system from having a victim mentality about themselves, to knowing that they have strength and skills that they have gained through the adversity of their situation\n•\tEmpower young women with the confidence and skills to prevent violence against them\n•\tGive young women the confidence and skills to defend themselves when necessary\n•\tExpand the number of women who know it is their right, and that they can defend themselves, and how\n•\tMore men and women will be aware that women can and will defend themselves, serving as a deterrent to would be perpetrators\nThrough our advocacy to public and other nonprofit agencies, we will \n•\tAddress the issue of violence in and around homeless shelters\n•\tContinue to explore the needs of young women emancipating from the foster care system and meet with this population and the agencies to identify and create solutions for these women and the communities in which they reside"
+They are often the victim of intimate partner violence, and they decry homeless shelters because of the violence reported both in the shelters and in the surrounding area.

+  Through the Fostering Safe Communities program we will

+  * Transform the experience of young women coming out of the foster care system from having a victim mentality about themselves, to knowing that they have strength and skills that they have gained through the adversity of their situation

+  * Empower young women with the confidence and skills to prevent violence against them

+  * Give young women the confidence and skills to defend themselves when necessary

+  * Expand the number of women who know it is their right, and that they can defend themselves, and how

+  * More men and women will be aware that women can and will defend themselves, serving as a deterrent to would be perpetrators

+  Through our advocacy to public and other nonprofit agencies, we will

+  * Address the issue of violence in and around homeless shelters

+  * Continue to explore the needs of young women emancipating from the foster care system and meet with this population and the agencies to identify and create solutions for these women and the communities in which they reside
 link_newsletter: 'http://www.5050leadership.org/Newsletter.html'
 link_volunteer: 'http://www.5050leadership.org/Volunteer.htm'
 link_donate: 'http://www.5050leadership.org/Donations.htm'